ptenteromano/my_story/README.md

 ### The U.S. Army

 Before joining the military, I had done two semesters in college and just didn't know what I wanted to do.
 After some thought and reflection, I decided to join the Army in 2012 as a way of serving my country and myself.
 I served four years on Active duty from _2012 - May 2016_.
 I can honestly say my time in the military was one of the best experiences of my life.
-I am forever greatful for the friendships I made and the places I've been to and the skills I've learned.
+I am forever grateful for the friendships I made and the places I've been to and the skills I've learned.

 Some of the places I've been to in my four years:
 * Virginia, South Carolina for Training